-1. PROJECT/SITE SUMMARY
+- 1. PROJECT/SITE SUMMARY - Physical/Site Summary 1.1

-1.1.
-Physical/Site Summary

-The combined acreage of these two properties totals ± 12.33 acres.
-The larger of the two parcels is vacant and has been partially cleared of native habitat.
-The smaller property contains a 2,750 square foot former sales center/office and related parking lot.
+The combined acreage of these three properties totals \pm 12.402 acres.
+The larger of the three parcels is vacant and has been partially cleared of native habitat.
+The smaller parcel is also vacant and has been partially cleared for access.
+The third parcel contains a 2,750 square foot former sales center/office and related parking lot.